adamtow/actioncuts/docs/index.md

 ### Handling Missing Shortcuts and Action Blocks

-The shortcut `AC.Application.help` could not be found, so the ActionCuts Embed Comment was left behind.
-You can run ActionCuts again once you have created a shortcut called `AC.Application.help` and it will be inserted into the target shortcut.
+The shortcut `AC.Application.help` could not be found, so the ActionCuts Embed Comment was left as-is.
+You can run ActionCuts again once you have created a shortcut called `AC.Application.help`, and it will be inserted into the target shortcut.

 ****

 ## Extracting Actions

 You can extract a block of actions from an existing shortcut and create a new shortcut or save to the ActionCuts Library.
-This is espe
+This is especially useful when you are writing a long and complicated shortcut.
+You come up with a great set of actions that you want to re-use in your other shortcuts, but how do you get it out of the shortcut?
+Traditionally, you have two options, neither of which are ideal:

+1. Duplicate the shortcut and remove all actions not pertaining to the one you want to keep.
+2. View the shortcut on another iOS device and manually recreate the shortcut one action at a time.

+With ActionCuts, you only need to:

+1. Place two comments before and after the actions you want to save.
+2. Run the Extract Actions command in ActionCuts.

+What used to take minutes or even hours now takes seconds!

 ![Extracting actions from a shortcut](https://adamtow.github.io/actioncuts/images/actioncuts-extract-example.png)

+### ActionCuts Extract Actions Comment Format

-1. In your shortcut, surround the actions you want to extract with two comments:\
+In your shortcut, surround the actions you want to extract with two comments:

-\
-`{{ActionCuts Extract:XYZ}}`\
+`{{ActionCuts Extract:XYZ}}`

-\
-… the actions to extract …\
+… the actions to extract …

-\
-`{{/ActionCuts Extract:XYZ}}`\
+`{{/ActionCuts Extract:XYZ}}`

-\
-where XYZ is the name of your action block\
+where XYZ is the name of your action block
-\
-\

-2. Open **ActionCuts**.
+1. Open **ActionCuts**.
-3. Tap **Extract Actions**.
+2. Tap **Extract Actions**.
-4. Select the shortcut from Step 1.
+3. Select the shortcut containing the ActionCuts Extract comments.
-5. Save the action block in a new shortcut or into the ActionCuts Library.
+4. Save the action block in a new shortcut or into the ActionCuts Library.

+NOTE: While you can save multiple actions to the Action Blocks Library at a time, you can only save one action block to a shortcut.

+### Magic Variables and Action Blocks

+### Properly Wrapping Action Blocks
+It is very important that the ActionCuts Extract Comments are placed correctly around the actions you wish to extract.
+If you do not do this, the resulting action block or shortcut may not run properly or may cause problems in the shortcuts you insert them into.
+Consider the following example:

 ****